Auckland, New Zealand

 This evening we visit 3 restaurants for 3 starters…

-Accommodation: Heritage hotel or equivalent.
+Accommodation: Heritage Hotel or similar

-Accommodation: Heritage hotel or equivalent
+Accommodation: Heritage Hotel or similar

 Depart Auckland and travel South towards the beating heart of the North Island (Taupo).